ibm-cloud-docs/openwhisk/pkg_mobile_sdk.md

 ```
 {: pre}

 This command downloads a compressed file that contains the starter app.
-Inside the project directory is a Podfile.
+The project directory contains a Podfile.

 To install the SDK, enter the following command:
 ```